 1. Introduction/Discussion

+Key Issue 2 includes the following bullet:

+- Whether and how to consider power consumption of DO-A Capable AIoT Devices.

+Solutions, such as solution #12, provide mechanisms to address this bullet.

 To optimize power efficiency, an AIoT Device may be configured to enter power-saving states where it is not required to monitor paging.

 The existing power-saving mechanisms such as eDRX and PSM/MICO can be utilized as the baseline principle.
 Furthermore, it is noted that Solution 12 facilitates MT traffic delivery by employing a MICO-like mechanism.